-St. Clair School Redevelopment Study Executive Summary and PosterDOWNLOAD FILE
+St. Clair School Redevelopment Study Executive Summary and PosterDOWNLOAD

 May 24, 2021 - Author: Sam Burtnick, Wei-Han Chen, Kam Gates, Chris Mattei, Kelsie Stuber, Michigan State University

 This study is the result of a partnership between the St. Clair County Metropolitan Planning Commission and the Urban and Regional Planning Program at Michigan State University (MSU).
 Five team members of MSU's practicum course have provided recommendations that will assist the City of St. Clair in the redevelopment of former school properties in their community.
 During the 2021 spring semester, practicum students went on site visits, analyzed socio-economic data, created an asset analysis, and conducted community engagement surveys amongst other tasks to determine the best recommendations for the future use of the properties.